How to Remove Rust from Metal: A Complete Guide for Boat Owners

 Graduating to Power Tools for Heavy Rust

-When you're up against a bigger challenge—like a boat trailer frame that's seen better days or a nasty patch of rust on a steel deck plate—it’s time to call in for backup.
+When you're up against a bigger challenge, like a boat trailer frame that's seen better days or a nasty patch of rust on a steel deck plate, it's time to call in for backup.
 Power tools will save you hours of work and chew through thick rust that manual scrubbing just can't handle.

-Here are the tools I reach for:
+Here are the tools to reach for:

-- Angle Grinder: This is the big gun.
+• Angle Grinder: This is the big gun.
 For the absolute worst corrosion, an angle grinder with a wire wheel or a flap disc is your most aggressive option.
 It removes material fast, so you need a steady hand and a bit of practice.

 Once the heavy rust is gone, you'll often need to smooth things out before painting.
 For getting that perfect pre-paint finish, a finer paper like 220 grit sandpaper is exactly what you need.